-2. Once installed, the software's assistant will walk you through the process of recovering your files.
+2. Once installed, the setup assistant will walk you through the process of recovering your files.
 Click on "Next" and select what type of file you're looking for.
-In case you're not sure, or you're looking for multiple types of files, select the "All Files" option.
+If you're unsure, or you're looking for multiple types of files, select the "All Files" option.

 Select the relevant file format.

-3. In the next step, you'll need to specify where Recuva should look for the lost files.
+3. Now, you'll need to specify where Recuva should look for the lost files.
 If you don't know, click on "I'm not sure", and the tool will search your entire computer.
-Otherwise, you can select a specific folder or storage device.
+Otherwise, select a specific folder or storage device.

 With Recuva, you can select whether the program should search your entire computer or just certain locations for the lost files.

-4. Next, click on "Start", for Recuva to begin the search.
-Should your first search not end to your satisfaction, you can check the "Deep Scan" option and begin a new search, however, this can take several hours to complete.
+4. Next, click on "Start" and Recuva will begin the search.
+Should your first search not end to your satisfaction, you can check the box next to "Deep Scan" and begin a new search, however, this can take several hours to complete.

 Using "Deep Scan", Recuva will search more thoroughly.

-5. In the results window, Recuva will show you all deleted files that it identified, their condition, and information about their recoverability.
-Select all entries from the list that you want to restore and click on the "Recover" button in the bottom right.
+5. In the results window, Recuva displays all deleted files that it identified, their condition, and information about their recoverability.
+Select any entries from the list that you want to restore and click on the "Recover" button in the bottom right.

 In the results window, you can view all deleted files that Recuva has identified.

-6. In the next step, you can choose where the files should be restored to.
+6. In the next step, you can choose where to restore the files.
 We recommend selecting a different drive than that where the files were found in order to increase the chances of success.
 After that, click on "OK".

 All it takes to restore your data is one more click.

-7. You can now find the recovered files in the folder/location you've specified in Step 6.
+7. You can now find the recovered files in the location you've specified in Step 6.

-In most cases, data recovery tools are capable of restoring files believed to have been lost or missing, however, each program we've reviewed differs in terms of its power and target audiences.
+In most cases, data recovery tools are capable of restoring files believed to have been lost or missing, however, each program we've reviewed differs in terms of its capabilities and target audience.

-Finding the solution that is best for your needs depends, in large part, on what it is that you plan on doing (recovering files, permanently deleting files, or restoring an entire data storage device or partition, etc.).
+Finding the solution that is best for your needs depends on what it is that you plan on doing (recovering files, permanently deleting files, or restoring an entire data storage device or partition, etc.).
 Some programs are not offered for macOS, others specialize in specific file formats, and some support SSDs.

 In our opinion, Recuva is the best for restoring deleted files owing to its full free version and easy-to-navigate user interface.

-A number of special tools are available for restoring lost files, storage devices, or even drives.
-Most of these allow anyone to start the recovery process in little more than a few steps.
-After entering a few parameters (Where should be searched?
-What should be searched for?), the search will commence, after which you can select what should be restored from the results.
+A number of special tools are available for restoring lost files, or recovering them from storage devices or drives.
+After entering a few parameters (where to search, what to search for), the scan will start, after which you can select what should be restored from the results.
 For the last step, we recommend using an additional data storage device so that the files won't be overwritten.

-Yes, damaged and formatted (cleared) hard drives, USB sticks, and other storage devices can be repaired and recovered using programs which include this functionality.
-The most important factor to keep in mind is that the data storage device shouldn't be re-used after being formatted.
+Yes, damaged and formatted (cleared) hard drives, USB sticks, and other storage devices can be repaired and recovered using programs that include this functionality.
+The most important factor to keep in mind is that the data storage device shouldn't be reused after it has been formatted.
 Only in this way can you be certain that the files won't be overwritten.

 A number of providers advertise a 99% rate of success, however, it's important to take this with a few grains of salt.
-For example, overwritten or professionally deleted data can usually not be restored and is not included in the marketing materials.
+For example, overwritten or professionally deleted data can usually not be restored.
 To safely recover data, the programs often operate in Read-Only mode, meaning that files are just read and recovered, but not changed or damaged.